GOP Rep. George Santos refuses to resign and warns his expulsion from Congress would set a precedent

 “It's just an unfortunate circumstance that I have to sit here and watch Congress waste the American people's time over and over again on something that is the power of the people, not the power of Congress," Santos said.

-The history behind expulsion was not lost on Santos, but rather than seek to avoid it by resigning, he sought to frame it as an unfair persecution.
+The history behind expulsion was not lost on Santos, but rather than seek to avoid it by resigning, he sought to frame it as an unfair persecution, saying “if I leave, they win.
+If I leave, the bullies take place.
+This is bullying.”

 “They are trying to join me to the group of three Confederates and two people convicted in a court of law,” Santos said.
 “So, if I am to be expelled tomorrow, I will be number six in the history, the first Republican and the only one without a conviction or without having committed treason.”